 Despite these challenges, filling the marine rail area wetland had the potential benefit of removing the incised area and allowing the construction of a straight bulkhead along the entire waterfront.
 After evaluating potential mitigation alternatives, GEL was able to work in concert with both OCRM and the Corps, and demonstrate that filling the wetland would meet site remediation needs and should thus qualify for permit approval.
 Additionally, GEL was able to document that the project had significant public benefit and was being conducted by a public entity.
 Thus the site was eligible for filling without any required mitigation.
 While this outcome is allowed by regulation, it is rarely obtained from both agencies due to the high standard and special circumstances that such a permit application would be held to.
 GEL was able to recognize the unusual combination of site conditions that made this outcome obtainable.
 This outcome allowed for both protection of the environment by isolating the impacted sediments from the marine environment and maximizing the use of the waterfront to the benefit of the public.

-GEL Engineering Services Provided
+Gel Engineering Services Provided

 GEL's services included working with DHEC on the brownfield Voluntary Cleanup Contract (VCC); performing all site soil, sediment and groundwater assessment; designing site remediation in both the upland portion of the site and in the tidal wetlands; obtaining all DHEC remediation approvals; obtaining wetland fill permits from the Army Corps of Engineers (Corps) and DHEC-OCRM; bulkhead design; pier permits; grading plan; and contractor oversite.

-The Result
+The Results

 The Bay Creek Park site now provides needed access, as well as the location of an interpretive center, a Farmer’s Market, a place to crab, fish and picnic, and a location for large outdoor events.